National Geographic India

-National Geographic (also known as Nat Geo) is an Indian pay television channel owned by the National Geographic Global Networks unit of Disney Entertainment and National Geographic Partners, a joint venture between The Walt Disney Company (73%) and the National Geographic Society (27%).
+National Geographic India (also known as Nat Geo India) is an Indian pay television channel owned by the National Geographic Global Networks unit of Disney Entertainment and National Geographic Partners, a joint venture between The Walt Disney Company (73%) and the National Geographic Society (27%).
 The distribution and broadcasting within the Indian market is now managed under the JioStar, a joint venture between Viacom18 and Disney India.
-It mainly telecasts non-fiction, documentaries involving nature, science, culture, and history, produced by the original American network It broadcasts in seven languages (English, Hindi, Kannada, Malayalam, Telugu, Tamil and Bengali).
+It mainly telecasts non-fiction, documentaries involving nature, science, culture, and history, produced by the original American network It broadcasts in seven languages (English, Hindi, Telugu, Kannada, Malayalam, Tamil and Bengali).

 A HD version of the channel, National Geographic HD was launched on 20 February 2010.

 Shows

 The channel broadcast the following shows: